vonMeyennLab/nf_qc/README.md

 ## Required parameters

-Path to the folder where the FASTQ files are located:
+Path to the folder where the FASTQ files are located.
 `--input`
 ``` bash
 --input /cluster/work/nme/data/josousa/project/fastq/*fastq.gz
 ```

-Output directory where the files will be saved:
+Output directory where the files will be saved.
 `--outdir`
 ``` bash
 --outdir /cluster/work/nme/data/josousa/project